 Steps to Mitigate Slavery and Human Trafficking Risk

-We engage in the activities discussed below to mitigate the risk of slavery and human trafficking in our supply chains.
+We engage in the activities discussed below to mitigate the risk of modern slavery in our supply chains.

-Consistent with our decentralized operating structure, our individual businesses are responsible for verifying, evaluating and addressing risks of slavery and human trafficking in their supply chains, based on their particular business and risk profile.
-In recognition of the different risk profiles of our businesses, we have elected not to take a prescriptive approach to this area of compliance as we believe that enabling individual businesses to take a thoughtful, tailored approach to addressing slavery and human trafficking risk is more effective than a prescriptive approach, and our business units are expected to operate in accordance with our Core Values, the ITW Statement of Principles of Conduct, the Supplier Code of Conduct, our Supplier Expectations and other ITW policies and expectations.
-Also, as described below under “Internal Accountability and Training,” during 2018 we required an expanded group of employees in addition to our global sourcing personnel to undergo enhanced modern slavery training intended to mitigate risk of slavery in our supply chain and plan to do the same periodically going forward.
+Consistent with our decentralized operating structure, our individual businesses are responsible for assessing and addressing risks of modern slavery in their supply chains, based on their particular business and risk profile.
+In recognition of the different risk profiles of our businesses, we have elected not to take a prescriptive approach to this area of compliance as we believe that enabling individual businesses to take a thoughtful, tailored approach to addressing modern slavery risk is more effective than a prescriptive approach, and our business units are expected to operate in accordance with our Core Values, the ITW Statement of Principles of Conduct, the Supplier Code of Conduct, the Supplier Expectations, the Human Rights Policy and other ITW policies.

-ITW also conducts supplier outreach in connection with our conflict minerals country of origin inquiries, conducts internal research relating to slavery and human trafficking risk using U.S. Government and NGO resources, and participates in industry groups and engagement with other stakeholders.
-As part of our supplier risk assessment process, we also use a proprietary supply chain risk checklist for suppliers that guides us in identifying those suppliers with the highest risks of slavery and human trafficking.
+ITW also conducts internal research relating to modern slavery risk using U.S. government and non-governmental organization resources, conducts supplier outreach in connection with our conflict minerals country of origin inquiries and participates in industry groups and engagement with other stakeholders.
+As part of our supplier risk assessment process, we also use a proprietary supply chain risk checklist that guides us in identifying suppliers with the highest risks of modern slavery in their operations.
 In addition, as discussed below, we require certifications from the highest risk suppliers.

 Contract Terms.
-Certain of our standard Terms and Conditions of Purchase provide that direct suppliers must comply with all applicable laws against slavery, human trafficking and child labor.
+Our standard Terms and Conditions of Purchase provide that direct suppliers must comply with all applicable laws against slavery, human trafficking and child labor.
 Terms and Conditions of Purchase also require direct suppliers to comply with our Supplier Code of Conduct.

-We intend to require annual re-certifications from any identified high- risk suppliers.
-In addition, we require substantial suppliers who sell us product that contains so-called “conflict minerals” to certify as to mineral origin to determine whether such minerals may be supporting conflict in central Africa.
-These certifications are in part intended to help identify and mitigate the risk of slavery, human trafficking, child labor and other violations of human rights.
+We require annual re-certifications from any identified high-risk suppliers.
+In addition, we require substantial suppliers who sell us product that contains so-called “conflict minerals” to certify as to the origin of the minerals or other requested material to determine whether such minerals or materials may be supporting conflict in central Africa.
+These certifications are in part intended to help identify and mitigate the risk of modern slavery, human trafficking, child labor and other violations of human rights.

 Internal Accountability and Training

 Compliance Team.
 At the corporate level, we have a Responsible Sourcing Committee that meets regularly on human rights and other topics related to responsible sourcing.
-Employees at our decentralized business units also are involved in compliance efforts and are responsible to ensure they are sourcing appropriately, including consideration of the risks related to human trafficking in the supply chain.
+Employees at our decentralized business units also are involved in compliance efforts and are responsible to ensure they are sourcing appropriately, including consideration of the risks related to modern slavery in the supply chain.

 Training and Knowledge Management.
 Our sourcing personnel are trained in overall supplier expectations, including the requirement to act ethically and according to our Supplier Code of Conduct.
-In addition, we have enhanced and expanded training on modern slavery and human trafficking and now require substantially all global sourcing employees, all global employees who work with suppliers and customers on conflict minerals requests, and our Responsible Sourcing Committee to undergo specific modern slavery training intended to generate awareness and examples of best practices, particularly with respect to mitigating risks within our product supply chains, and to enable our sourcing professionals to better recognize the signs of slavery and human trafficking and act to remove any suppliers found to be engaging in these activities.
+In addition, we require our global sourcing employees, global employees who work with suppliers and customers on conflict minerals requests, and our Responsible Sourcing Committee members to undergo specific modern slavery training intended to generate awareness and examples of best practices, particularly with respect to mitigating risks within our product supply chains, and to enable our sourcing professionals to better recognize the signs of modern slavery and act to address any identified issues.
+In 2018, we enhanced the content of our modern slavery training and expanded the group of employees required to undergo such training to the groups mentioned above.
+In 2019, we continued providing enhanced training to all new employees in those groups.
 We also host an internal website that contains this training and additional materials on this topic.
+To date, no issues of concern have been identified by our personnel regarding any potential modern slavery at our suppliers.

 Employee Certifications.
 Employees are periodically required to certify to their compliance with the ITW Statement of Principles of Conduct.
-In addition, our Modern Slavery training, mentioned above, will require the employee groups described above to undergo periodic certification of compliance.
+In addition, our modern slavery training, mentioned above, also requires the employee groups described above to undergo periodic certification of compliance.

-For more information on our approach to corporate social responsibility, see our Corporate Social Responsibility Report, which is available at https://www.itw.com/social- responsibility/.
+Additional Corporate Social Responsibility Efforts.
+For more information on our efforts and our achievements relating to corporate social responsibility, see our Corporate Social Responsibility Report, which is available at https://www.itw.com/social- responsibility/.

-Solely for purposes of compliance with the UK Modern Slavery Act, this Statement has been approved by the ITW Limited Board of Directors and signed by a director of that entity.
+Solely for purposes of compliance with the UK Modern Slavery Act, this Statement was approved by the Board of Directors of ITW Limited on June 24, 2020 and signed by a director of that entity as indicated below

 Giles Hudson, Director